chenekitching/VIPR/README.md

 3. [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/index.html)

 ## Usage
+Parameters can either be specified in the nextflow.config file, or directly in the command line as per the example below.
 Simple use case example:
 ```bash
 nextflow run vipr.nf --vcf_file path/to/vcf --indx_file path/to/index --build hg19 --annovar_db path/to/humandb --outdir path/to/output/directory